jstitch/st_roguelike/README.md

 A roguelike game themed on the Harry Potter world.

-The idea behind the game is to create an adventures games in the roguelike genre, with its world based on the one created by J.K.Rowling in its Harry Potter series.
+The idea behind the game is to create an adventure game in the roguelike genre, with its world based on the one created by J.K.Rowling in its Harry Potter series.